torokmarkwerner/torokmarkwerner.github.io/_posts/2022-12-23-nosferatu-the-vampyre.md

 <li>a burlesque conversation between Rijk de Gooyer and Clemens Scheitz on arresting Van Helsing;</li>
 </ol>

-The slow pace of the movie might come from the fact that it is an homage movie imitating an 1922 silent movie, *Nosferatu*.
+The slow pace of the movie may have something to do with the fact that it is an homage movie imitating an 1922 silent movie, *Nosferatu*.
 With *Nosferatu the Vampyre*, Herzog pays honour to "the greatest German film".
 Well, me and Herzog, we might be name buddies, but we're clearly not playing the same game.